gentisaliu/personal-playground/k8s-nginx-letsencrypt/README.md

 kubectl create -f ingress-tls.yaml
 ```

-4. If everything worked out, you should be able to view nginx's welcome page at http://labmicroservices1.hopto.org and https://labmicroservices1.hopto.org.
+4. If everything worked out, you should be able to see nginx's welcome page at http://labmicroservices1.hopto.org and https://labmicroservices1.hopto.org.

 ## Delete Resources